apache/hadoop-release-support/README.md

 ant release.bin.untar
 ```

-once expanded, the binary commands can be tested
+Once expanded, the binary commands can be tested

 ```bash